 We ask religious communities how they currently respect and protect women, how they ask women what forms of respect and protection women want, and how they act towards uprooting social norms of violence.
 There will be no peace unless we can end violence against women.
 We suggest that religions consider binding themselves to international human rights law as countries do, and assume those obligations.

 International human rights law lays down obligations which States are bound to respect.
-By becoming parties to international treaties, States assume obligations and duties under international law to respect, to protect and to fulfil human rights.
+By becoming parties to international treaties, States assume obligations and duties under international law to respect, protect, and fulfill human rights.
 The obligation to respect means that States must refrain from interfering with or curtailing the enjoyment of human rights.
 The obligation to protect requires States to protect individuals and groups against human rights abuses.
-The obligation to fulfil means that States must take positive action to facilitate the enjoyment of basic human rights.
+The obligation to fulfill means that States must take positive action to facilitate the enjoyment of basic human rights.

 A key international treaty is CEDAW, the Convention on the Elimination of All Forms of Discrimination against Women.